Questions About Required Coursework

 Question: I am an Engineering student.
 Right now I'm in the integrated introduction to Engineering, Math, and Physics.
 I just want to make sure that what I've heard is true, that the integrated course will fulfill my requirements for Physics for medical school.

 Answer: EGR 191-192 will satisfy the PHY 103 and Math requirements for medical school.
 For detailed information, go to the Integrated Introduction to Engineering, Mathematics, Physics (EMP) page of the Keller Center website.
 We have a dozen or so engineers applying to medical school each year, and they do quite well.
 Welcome to SEAS! ♦

 Does it have to be completed before I apply?

 Question: I had a question about the English requirement.
 I have completed a writing seminar, but still need to take one more literature class.
 Does this have to be completed before I apply to medical schools?
 I'm a junior and plan to apply to medical schools this summer.
 Does this mean I need to complete the English requirement this spring before applying or would taking an English class senior year be fine?
 Thank you for your help.

 Answer: That is the one requirement you can leave until after you apply (if you’re a junior).
-You need to put your courses for next year down on the AMCAS application when you apply, so the schools will see you are intending to take it. ♦
+You need to put your courses for next year down on the AMCAS application when you apply, so the schools will see you are intending to take it.
+Keep in mind, though, that there is a Verbal Reasoning section on the MCAT, so honing your reading speed and reading comprehension skills prior to application will still be important. ♦

 Question: To whom it may concern, I was wondering if one of the Freshman Seminars could fulfill one of the two required English classes for med school.
 During Orientation, I was told that a Freshman Seminar could count as an English class if it specifically refers to the English language as the main focus.
 Thank you.